christinebr/BioSim_G08_Christine_Marie/docs/index.rst

 Welcome to BioSim's documentation!
 ===================================

-We made this as the exam project in the course INF200, advanced programing at NMBU.
+We made this as the exam project in the course INF200, advanced programing, at NMBU.

 BioSim simulates the population dynamics on the fictional island Rossumøya.
 Rossumøya has two species of animals, herbivores and carnivores, and four different